TheDeafOne/micro-learner/README.md

 # Canvas Summarization Backend

 FastAPI + SQLite backend that syncs Canvas course structure and produces local transcript and summary files for module items.
-The service uses fake providers by default so you can run the workflow end-to-end without external dependencies.
+Zoom and Panopto videos are transcribed via Playwright-driven scrapers so you can reuse the browser automation workflow from the CLI scripts.
+A mock provider is still available for other sources.

 ## Prerequisites

 - Python 3.12+
 - [uv](https://github.com/astral-sh/uv) (recommended) or another PEP 517 compatible installer
 - Canvas Personal Access Token with permission to read your courses and modules
+- Microsoft Edge (Chromium) with a profile that can access your Panopto/Zoom content
+- Playwright browsers installed (`uv run playwright install` once after syncing)

 ## Installation